kensei-te/mat_interp/README.md

 	```bash
 	mysql> exit;
 	```
-9. make a configuration file “.my.cnf” for mysql, where username etc is written
-	at home folder.
+9. make a configuration file “.my.cnf” for mysql, where username etc is written at home folder.
 Here we write password for user1 who is allowed to modify only NN_interp database.
-From now on, config.ini will be referenced from executing python file of NN_interp, and you do not need to enter password each time.
+From now on, config.ini will be referenced from executing app.py, and you do not need to enter password each time.
 You can modify the setting to make things safer.

 	- at your home directory:
 		```bash